A living tradition of care

 Lost Lake lies at the western boundary of Holy Wisdom Monastery.
 Originally more than nine acres in surface area, the basin had been reduced to less than two acres due to sedimentation from surrounding farming practices and residential development.
 Eighty-five thousand cubic yards of accumulated silt have been removed from the lake and the shoreline restored with native plants.

 Restored to near its original depth, the lake again acts as a natural deterrent that detains and filters water that would otherwise wash downstream to neighboring properties and Lake Mendota.
-Over 200 acres of land drain into Lost Lake.
+More than 200 acres of land drain into Lost Lake.
 This restoration was designated a demonstration project of the Lake Mendota Priority Watershed in 1996.
 The project received a Yahara Lakes Association Certificate of Appreciation in 1997 and the Dane County Waters Champion Award in 2005.

 When settlers arrived in Wisconsin in the early 1800s, prairie covered more than two million acres of the state.
 Today, fewer than 10,000 acres of prairie remain.
 Holy Wisdom Monastery is returning much of their land to pre-settlement conditions.
 The sisters believe this land is a gift of natural beauty to be shared with all who come to Holy Wisdom Monastery.